glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 * Test the change in appropriate development environment

-  **insert any notes about testing here**
+  **insert any notes about testing here or ignore this if there is nothing to know**

 * List the intended audience for the change.

   **insert audience for change**

 * List the applications that will be affected by this change.

+  **applications affected go here"

 * Provide the date the change is intended to be deployed.

+  **date of intended depolyment goes here**

 * Notify the appropriate audiences of the change and the timing of deployment.

+  **Acknowledge that this has been done or provide appropriate detail**

 * Notify the Helpdesk this deployment and its timing.

 * List any known security impacts or risks associated with this change.

+  **List of security impacts/concerns go here**

 * If and ONLY if this change cannot be rolled back with a simple 'git revert', document the rollback procedures.